-“Then your soul belongs to me.”
+“So your soul belongs to me.”

 “I don’t follow.
-You don’t have my Eternity Card.”
+You don’t have my Eternity-Card.”

 Faith whispered over her shoulder.
 “Let’s get outta here, Dainty.
 This guy gives me the creeps.”

 Dan smiled.
-“Maybe the Mountain claimed my Eternity Card and you just forgot.”
+“Maybe the Mountain claimed my Eternity-Card and you just forgot.”

 “Pleasure doing business, Anihilato.”

 “You Zephyrs are crazy.”
 Faith forced a worried smile with her vulpine muzzle.
 “I found this guy naked in a furnace, Anihilato.
 He’s the real deal.
 I promise.”
 She leapt and floated on cave-moisture.
 “Can’t you see its dangerous here, Dainty?
-Let me show you to the Mountain.”
+Let me take you to the Mountain.”

 “Don’t speak like you’re leaving, wisp,” said Anihilato.
 “Your soul still belongs to me.”
 The worm’s next breath sucked wind from every corner of the endless caverns.

 Faith yelped as her airy tail drifted towards the King of Dust.
 “Help!
 Dainty!
 What’s it doing?”
 She tried to run but slipped backward each step.